preethiv07/CS513-DataCleaning/1.Lectures/wk1 intro/2-Data-Cleaning-Overview.md

 💡 Takeaway: Dirty data is costly even if you choose to ignore or live with it.

+> BUNK Cost:A sunk cost in a bad or worthless investment.
 ---

 ### 🔸 What is the Goal of Data Cleaning?